- Compare and contrast the organization, structure, and function of gastrovascular cavities vs open and closed circulatory systems

-- Compare and contrast the organization/function of circulatory systems, including gastrovascular cavity, open, closed, single, and double systems
+- Compare and contrast the organization, structure, and function of vertebrate circulatory systems

-- Identify and describe the functions of different types of blood vessels (artery, arteriole, capillary, venule, vein), including their basic structure
+- Differentiate between and describe the functions and structures of different types of blood vessels

-- Describe the process of gas, nutrient, and fluid exchange between capillaries and tissues
+- Explain the processes of gas, nutrient, and fluid exchange between capillaries and tissues

 The information below was adapted from OpenStax Biology 40.1